 Importance of Oceans

 Oceans are the lifeblood of the planet earth in humankind.
-Oceans hold 97% of our planets water about 30% of carbon dioxide produced by humans is absorbed because of global warming.
+It hold 97% of our planets water about 30% of carbon dioxide produced by humans is captivate because of global warming.
 Oceans Create a good range of marine goods and services that are integral to your health, economy, and climate.

 World Ocean day theme 2021

 The United Nations has officially declared World Oceans Day in 2008.
 To celebrate this day, the United Nations has organized different themes every year.

 The theme for world ocean day is Live and Livelihoods.
 This year’s theme is related to the Ocean Science for Sustainable Development initiative in the UN decade starting from 2021 to 2030.
 Give the importance for ocean for their life source supporting humanity and all other plants and animals on the earth.

 Due to this pandemic this year event is place on virtual activities.
 The event was organise by the Department of Oceanography and the Law of the Sea for the Office of Legal Affairs of the UN.
 It Collaboration with the non-profit organization Oceanic global presenting partner Blancpain.
 It will shed light on the wonders of the ocean and the life source of the planets that support humanity and all other life on Earth.